Sign In Register

 Education

 4.5% of residents hold a bachelor's degree, below the national average of 33.7%.
 100.0% have completed high school.
-Area schools have an average test score of 6/10.
+Local schools score 6.3/10 in standardized testing, reflecting strong academic performance.

 Climate & Weather

 Stockwell experiences four distinct seasons with an average temperature of 52°F. Winters average 25°F in January while summers reach 74°F in July.
+With 275 sunny days per year, residents enjoy well above the national average of sunshine.
 Annual precipitation totals 39.8 inches, including 20.5 inches of snow.
 Air quality is rated Good with a median AQI of 41.

 Population